bryant1410/SimpleViewPager/README.md

 # SimpleViewPager

-ViewPager for Android.
-That view pager to display images you have to code for every project - use this instead.
+That view pager to display images you have to code for every Android project - use this instead.

 ## Usage